ollija/react-native-sortable-grid/README.md

  -  ``` onTap ``` **Callback**

-  Function that is executed when the block is tapped, but not pressed for long enough to activate the drag.
+  Function that is executed when the block is tapped once, but not pressed for long enough to activate the drag.

+ -  ``` onDoubleTap ``` **Callback**

+  Function that is executed when the block is double tapped within a timeframe of ```doubleTapTreshold``` (default 150ms).
+Assigning this will delay the execution of ```onTap```.
+Omitting this will cause all taps to be handled as single taps, regardless of their frequency.

 ## onDragRelease return value looks like this: